GethinDavies1990/CI_MS2_DTR/README.md

 - The footer section includes the social media links, on the index.html page it also includes a subscribe email submit form.
 - The football stats page includes 2 table which display the live current football standings and also the top goal scorer tally of the premier league.
 - The quiz page includes a quiz rules dropdown box to list the user with the rules to play the quiz
-- The conatct page includes a form to submit to get in touch with the site owner
+- The contact page includes a form to submit to get in touch with the site owner

 ### Wireframes